Close Menu

 A credit freeze, also known as a security freeze, prevents creditors from accessing your credit report without your permission.
 This means that new credit applications, such as loans or credit cards, cannot be approved because lenders can’t review your credit history.
 It’s an effective way to block identity thieves from opening fraudulent accounts in your name.

 When you initiate a credit freeze, you will receive a unique PIN or password that you can use to temporarily lift the freeze whenever you need to apply for credit.
-This added layer of security ensures that only you have control over who can view your credit information.
+This added layer of security ensures only you can control who can view your credit information.

 Why are credit freezes gaining popularity?

-Recent statistics reveal a dramatic surge in credit freezes.
-In the first quarter of 2025 alone, the number of active credit freezes in the U.S. increased by a staggering 189% compared to the same period in 2024, reaching 136.8 million according to biif.com.au.
+Recent statistics show a sharp rise in credit freezes.
+In the first quarter of 2025 alone, the number of active credit freezes in the U.S. increased by 189% compared to the same period in 2024, reaching 136.8 million, according to biif.com.au.
 This boom reflects growing consumer awareness and concern about data security, especially following high-profile breaches such as the Equifax incident.

-Moreover, as more consumers become educated about the risks associated with identity theft, they are proactively taking steps to protect their financial identities.
+Moreover, as more consumers become aware of the risks of identity theft, they are taking proactive steps to protect their financial identities.
 The rise of digital banking and online transactions has also contributed to the urgency for enhanced security measures, prompting many to consider credit freezes as a necessary precaution in today’s increasingly interconnected world.

 How does a credit freeze differ from a fraud alert?